 But ISAs are a way to invest in people’s careers, based on their potential.
-Although ISAs are not meant for everyone, having limited applications bound by terms that are different from a typical educational loan.
+Although ISAs are not meant for everyone, having limited applications is bound by terms that are different from a typical educational loan.

 Here are some differences between Income Share Agreements, and a typical student loan –